TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

 Overriding URLs:

-You can also use the internal field "\_OVERRIDE\_HREF" to set a custom href-value (eg. "http://www.typo3.org") which will in any case be used rather than a link to the page that the page otherwise might represent.
+You can also use the internal field "\_OVERRIDE\_HREF" to set a custom href-value (e.g. "http://www.typo3.org") which will in any case be used rather than a link to the page that the page otherwise might represent.
 If you use "\_OVERRIDE\_HREF" then "\_OVERRIDE\_TARGET" can be used to override the target value as well (See example below).

 Other reserved keys:

-"\_ADD\_GETVARS" can be used to add get parameters to the URL, eg.
+"\_ADD\_GETVARS" can be used to add get parameters to the URL, e.g.
 "&L=xxx".

 "\_SAFE" can be used to protect the element to make sure it is not